dustinkredmond/dustinkredmond/README.md

 Please consider starring any of my repos that you find interesting.
 If you'd really like to help me out, consider sponsoring me on GitHub sponsors.
-I'm happy to help with your repo, code review, or provide advice.
+I'm happy to provide advice or answer questions.
 My email address is on my GitHub profile, so please don't hesitate to shoot me a message.